bobbesnl/growatt_thor/README.md

 # Growatt THOR EV Charger – Home Assistant Integration (OCPP)

+⚠️ **ALPHA VERSION – DO NOT USE IN PRODUCTION**

+This integration is under heavy development.
+Expect breaking changes and incomplete functionality.

 ⚡ **Unofficial Home Assistant integration for the Growatt THOR EV charger**
 This project allows you to connect a Growatt THOR EV charger **directly to Home Assistant** using **OCPP 1.6 over WebSocket**, without relying on the Growatt cloud.